 It's about future generations.

-I guess the first evidence that I really began this this sort of sort of like an unfolding revelation about, you know, my gosh, this is not what I thought it was, is when the media just refused to vet Obama.
+I guess the first evidence that I really began this sort of like an unfolding revelation about, you know, my gosh, this is not what I thought it was is when the media just refused to vet Obama.

 I don't care.